 18. Drug use and smoking.

 Drugs can take your money, your time and your life — the same as many other addictions.
-Keep track of your drug usage for a month.
-This includes prescription drugs.
+Keep track of your drug usage.
+This includes prescription drugs if your are addicted to them.
 How much time do you spend thinking about drugs when you’re not using them?
 What happens before you take them?
 How much are you spending on them?
 What are you willing to do to get the drugs you need?

 Make a budget for you and your family.
 How much money do you bring into the household?
 What is left after you’ve met your obligations?
 Does the amount of money you spend on gambling exceed your excess income?
 If so, track where and when you gamble as well as how much you spend.
 Make a list of all the things you could spend the money on instead.